Why did OSHA revise the HazCom rule in 2012?

 You are not required to have SDSs for household consumer products when the products are used in the workplace in the same manner that a consumer would use them, i.e., where the duration and frequency of use (and therefore exposure) is not greater than what the typical consumer would experience.

 This exemption is based, however, not upon the chemical manufacturer's intended use of his product, but upon how it is used in the workplace.
 Employees who are required to work with hazardous chemicals in a manner that result in a duration and frequency of exposure greater than what a normal consumer would experience would need to be trained on the hazards of that product.

 Do I need to have an SDS for a non-hazardous chemical?

 Non-hazardous chemicals are not covered by HazCom; therefore, SDSs are not required for those chemicals.
-As OSHA does not require nor encourage employers to maintain SDSs for non-hazardous chemicals, an employer is free to discard SDSs for non-hazardous chemicals.
+Since OSHA does not require nor encourage employers to maintain SDSs for non-hazardous chemicals, an employer is free to discard SDSs for non-hazardous chemicals.